 I love honey.
 What would we do without our bees to create this heavenly natural syrup?
 I am so grateful for them.

 Besides being my favorite sweetener because it's so delicious, raw honey is incredibly healthy.
 Look at all these ways you can use honey to help heal illness and health problems.
 Honey is an incredible gift, food, and healing substance.

 NOTE: Also---Children under 12 months of age should not take raw honey.
 Always research before using natural remedies on babies and children.

 Do you have any favorite honey recipes and remedies?
 Please share with us in the comments!

 You may also be interested in these related articles:

 And---if you've ever wanted to give honey mead a try, you might enjoy this book, The Complete Guide to Crafting Honey Wine.

 Hugs, Health, and Self-Reliance,

 P.S.
 If you haven't done so yet, I hope you'll sign up for our newsletter!
-You'll never miss a thing, and I have some free gifts for you when you do!
-Three eBooks on using herbs, essential oils, and how to start your homestead no matter where you live.
+You'll never miss a thing, and you’ll get access to the free password protected Resource Library when you do!
+You’ll love what’s inside and more is being added weekly!